 - Boosting warehouse productivity

-The modern WMS should essentially have the pick/pack capability to reduce order lead times and lower shipping and packing costs with analytical packing recommendations.
+The modern warehouse management system should have the pick/pack capability to reduce order lead times and lower shipping and packing costs with analytical packing recommendations.

 - Picking - It supports several picking strategies like Pick to light, Pick by Vision, Robotic picking, and Goods to person.
 In addition, the AI technology optimizes picker routes, measures picking accuracy picking rate, and gives vital insights for picking operations.

-- Packing - The WMS automates the entire packing cycle, reduces packing time, and gives box packing recommendations while optimizing shipping costs for e-commerce fulfillment providers.
-Besides, it helps with quick printing guides and other packing material.
+- Packing - The WMS automates the entire packing cycle, reduces packing time, and provides box packing recommendations while optimizing shipping costs for e-commerce fulfillment providers.
+Besides, it helps with quick printing guides and other packing materials.